lewismj/inky/README.md

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*

 3. I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.
+In the first version v1.0.
+In v1.1 I made minimal changes necessary to support more standard syntax.
+As other implementations, it just means adding ‘special cases’ into the evaluation function.

 4. This is largely ‘throwaway’ code, not for a serious project.
 I’m not sure if the C++ boilerplate is repaid by speed in a proper implementation.
 There is not too much code, but would be less if done using say Scala.